NicolasRestrep/223_course/homework/chapter_1.md

 It is not wise to ignore these messages; reading them will often save you a lot of time.
 For instance, R is telling you that `igraph` is "masking" an object called `as_data_frame` from the `dplyr` package.
 What on earth does that mean?

-Well, it turns out that `igraph` called  `as_data_frame`.
+Well, it turns out that `igraph` has a function called  `as_data_frame`.
 It takes a graph and turns it into a dataframe.
 Now, it just so happens that dplyr has a function with that exact name, which takes objects at turns them into a dataframe.

 Run the following code: